Openreach is made up of four parts – service delivery, fibre and network delivery, strategic infrastructure development, and headquarters.

 There are around 1,500 people in our headquarters.
 They include the executive management team, strategy, finance, legal, regulatory affairs, human resources, corporate affairs, customer, commercial and propositions as well as our chief engineer and chief technology and information officer.

-These four units are currently part of Openreach trading through British Telecommunications plc, registered office 81 Newgate Street, London EC1A 7AJ, registered in England and Wales No. 1800000.
+These four units are currently part of Openreach which trades on behalf of British Telecommunications plc, registered office 81 Newgate Street, London EC1A 7AJ, registered in England and Wales No. 1800000.